shineyruan/computational-geometry-playground/README.md

 # computational-geometry-playground
 A C++ playground for computational geometry algorithms &amp; plotting.

+Tested on:
+* MacOS Monterey 12.3.1 with M1 chip
+* Ubuntu 20.04 LTS

 ## How to Build
 This is a plain CMake project.
 Run the normal CMake build steps.